Submitty/submitty.github.io/_docs/developer/project_ideas.md

 category: Developer
 ---

-We are excited that Submitty has been accepted as a Google Summer of Code (GSOC) organization for Summer 2019.
+We are excited to announce that Submitty has been accepted as a Google Summer of Code (GSOC) organization for Summer 2019.
 [https://summerofcode.withgoogle.com](https://summerofcode.withgoogle.com)
 This is our second year participating in GSOC.